 Here is your insurance policy!

 Dehydrated Starter – Once your starter is active and producing wonderful baked goods you can dehydrate that active starter and keep it indefinitely in an airtight storage container.
-To do so, spread one cup of sourdough starter, as thin as possible, on a large sheet of parchment paper.
+To do so, spread one cup of sourdough starter as thin as possible on a large sheet of parchment paper.
 Lay the paper on a baking sheet and dry the starter in a warm place (the oven with the light on works well) until no moisture remains.
 Or use your dehydrator on the lowest setting.
 Once the starter is completely dry you can break it into small pieces for storage.

-Recipes That Use Pre-made Or Leftover Sourdough Bread
+Recipes That Use Pre-Made or Leftover Sourdough Bread

 Sometimes I’m baking so much that there will be leftover bread from the previous loaf.
 When this happens I just throw the heels and leftovers in a bag in the freezer.
-Every time I have a old piece of bread I add it to my freezer stash.
+Every time I have an old piece of bread I add it to my freezer stash.
 I use this leftover bread to make bread crumbs!

-Tear the defrosted bread into bite size chunks and place them in your food processor.
+Tear the defrosted bread into bite-size chunks and place them in your food processor.
 Pulse the food processor until the crumbs are small and uniform in size.
 For stuffing or dressing you can leave the crumbs larger, but if you want to use the crumbs like panko make sure they are small and uniform.

 Now you know everything I know about sourdough!

 I hope you get inspired to start baking this healthy and time-honored style of bread and baked goods.
 Please feel free to leave a comment, ask a question, or email me to chat about sourdough!